slice/telescope-trampoline.nvim/README.md

 it faster to get to the `find_files` or `live_grep` pickers, but relative to a specific project.

+## Concepts

+Trampoline defines the notion of "workspace roots", which contain project folders as direct descendants.
+Keep in mind that Trampoline only performs a shallow traversal of every workspace root&mdash;projects within projects are unsupported at this time.

+The picker presents each project folder from every workspace root as an entry.
+Each project is denoted with its originating workspace root.
+For example, a project folder at `~/src/prj/arizona` is shown as `prj: arizona`.

 ## Usage

 After installing this plugin,